cybertraining-dsc/su21-reu-372/project/index.md

 ![Figure 2](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-372/main/project/images/IntertopicDistanceMap.png)

 On the next figure we can see a bar chart that shows thw 30 major terms.
-With the bars indicating the the total frequency of the term across the entire corpus
+The bars indicate the the total frequency of the term across the entire corpus. for example for the data we used the first topic include Hashimoto, thyroiditis, and selenium.

 ![Figure 3](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-372/main/project/images/topic%20modeling%20picture.PNG)

+Next we can a Hierarchical clustering chart where each group represent a node and it is linked to two or more successors group.
+Making a nested group that provide a minifull classification scheme.
+Question:--->> i would like to mention here the scheme relationship (for exaple how topic 4,10,11 are related and then how this three topics are related together to topic 6 and 12) but since im not able to see the full text i can not maka a good explanation. or maybe is not necessary? advise?
 ![Figure 4](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-372/main/project/images/HierarchicalClustering.png)